Knowledgeable In-Context Tuning: Exploring and Exploiting Factual Knowledge for In-Context Learning: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have become the imperative infrastructure in the Natural Language Processing (NLP) community~\cite{Devlin2019BERT, Liu2019RoBERTa, Yang2019XLNet}.
-To enable LLMs to perform well without any parameter updates, In-Context Learning (ICL) has become one of the flourishing research topics in many few-shot NLP tasks, which aims at generating the prediction result of the target example by conditioning on a few labeled samples~\cite{Brown2020Language}.
+Large language models (LLMs) have become an imperative infrastructure in the natural language processing (NLP) community~\cite{DBLP:journals/corr/abs-2303-18223}.
+To enable pre-trained LLMs to perform well without any parameter updates, in-context learning (ICL) has emerged as one of the flourishing research topics in many few-shot NLP tasks.
+It aims to generate predictions for target examples by conditioning on a few labeled samples~\cite{Brown2020Language}.
+As shown in Figure~\ref{fig:example}, the key component of ICL is the text-based prompt (containing labeled examples) that functions as the demonstration.

-Previous works have explored multiple aspects that affect the performance of ICL~\cite{Dong2023A}, such as input-output mapping~\cite{Min2022Rethinking, Kim2022Ground}, extensive data resources~\cite{Mishra2022Cross, Chen2022Meta, Min2022MetaICL}, and prediction calibration~\cite{Zhao2021Calibrate}. \citet{Liu2022What, Yao2022Fantastically} have explored some other factors, such as the prompt format (e.g., ``Input:'', ``Output:''), the selection of labeled data, and the permutation of in-context samples.
-However, these works pay little attention to the influence of \emph{factual knowledge} in ICL, which is one of the non-negligible factors in the era of NLP~\cite{Hu2022Knowledgeable}.
+Previous works have explored multiple aspects that affect the performance of ICL~\cite{Dong2023A}, such as input-output mapping~\cite{Min2022Rethinking, Kim2022Ground}, extensive data resources~\cite{Mishra2022Cross, Chen2022Meta, Min2022MetaICL}, prediction calibration~\cite{Zhao2021Calibrate}, and self-improvment~\cite{Chen2023SelfICL, Lyu2023ZICL}. \citet{Liu2022What, Yao2022Fantastically} have investigated others, such as prompt format (e.g., ``Input:'', ``Output:''), the selection of labeled data, and example permutation. \citet{Wang2023HugNLP, Wu2023OpenICL} have developed toolkits for LLMs to reason with ICL prompts.
+In addition, to better elicit the LLM to reason on complex tasks, chain-of-thought (CoT) has been introduced to extend the ICL with multiple rationales to express the thinking process~\cite{Wei2022Chain, Dhuliawala2023Chain, Wang2023Self, Wang2023Boosting, Zhao2023Verify, Zhang2023Automatic, Liang2023Prompting}.
+However, these works pay little attention to the influence of \emph{factual knowledge} in ICL, which is a non-negligible factor in NLP~\cite{Hu2022Knowledgeable}.

 To this end, we explore the effectiveness of ICL from the perspective of \emph{factual knowledge}.
-As seen in Figure~\ref{fig:preexp1}, when randomly replacing or removing entities and labels from text prompts, the average accuracy decreases significantly.
-The destruction performance is also universal across model scales.
-In the further analysis, we discover that: 1) more intrinsic knowledge learned in the pre-training stage is typically beneficial to LLMs to improve the effectiveness of ICL.
-2) The factual knowledge (e.g., entities and labels) derived from the selected in-context examples is key to the performance of ICL during model inference.
-3) Without prior factual knowledge, LLMs tend to generate common words which have high frequencies in the pre-training corpora, resulting in the biased prediction.
+As seen in Figure~\ref{fig:preexp1}, when entities and labels in text-based prompts are randomly replaced or removed, the average accuracy decreases significantly, indicating that performance degradation is universal across different model scales.
+Further analysis reveals that: 1) more intrinsic factual knowledge acquired during the pre-training stage is typically beneficial for LLMs to improve effectiveness; 2) The factual knowledge (e.g., entities and labels) derived from selected in-context examples is crucial for the performance of ICL; 3) LLMs tend to generate common words that may have high frequencies in the training corpora, resulting in biased predictions.